drewm27/speakerrankings/passive/speakers/Arendal-1528-Monitor-8.md

 layout: page
 title: Arendal 1528 Monitor 8 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Arendal 1528 Monitor 8 ranks #15 out of 48 total Large Size Bookshelf Speakers Ranked.
+share-description: "The Arendal 1528 Monitor 8 ranks #15 out of 48 total Large Size Bookshelf Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Arendal 1528 Monitor 8 ranks [#15 out of 48 total Large Size Bookshelf Speakers Ranked](/passive/bookshelf-large/#15-arendal-1528-monitor-8-arendalsound-used-listings-6000-a-pair) for sound quality.
+The Arendal 1528 Monitor 8 ranks [#15 out of 48 total Large Size Bookshelf Speakers](/passive/bookshelf-large/#15-arendal-1528-monitor-8-arendalsound-used-listings-6000-a-pair) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #15 [Arendal 1528 Monitor 8](https://arendalsound.com/product/1528-monitor-8/) [[Arendalsound](https://arendalsound.com/product/1528-monitor-8/)] [[Used Listings](https://www.hifizero.com/index.php?q=Arendal+1528+Monitor+8)]: $6000 a pair
 - Positives: Fantastic bass extension for a bookshelf